jupyter-server/enterprise_gateway/docs/source/kernel-yarn-cluster-mode.md

 To leverage the full distributed capabilities of Jupyter Enterprise Gateway, there is a need to provide additional configuration options in a cluster deployment.

-Following kernelspecs are available on YARN cluster:
+The following sample kernelspecs are currently available on YARN cluster:

 + spark_R_yarn_cluster
 + spark_python_yarn_client